SeanLehey/CCNA-200-301-Review/OSI-Model-Draft.md

 | **D**ata  | **D**ata-Link  | 2  |
 | **P**rocessing  | **P**hysical  | 1  |

+Each layer represents a different step in the process of interconnection, and as such, each layer is associated with different devices, protocols, and PDUs (Protocol Data Unit), which we'll touch on in this section.
+Let's move on to each individual layer and learn their distinct functions.

 ### Layer 7: Application Layer

 ### Layer 6: Presentation Layer